RadekKosiada/polar-chart/ideas.md

 #TODO

+add Muli to JS
 x startAngle of each arc, but divided by 2; for labels

 dopasowanie wielkosci do ekranu? hover effect- show labels, when you hover input, so users can decide on the dimensions

+background color for text?
+turn upside down if on the bottom